firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smart-bms-integration-handbook.md

 6. **Confirm advertised series support.** JBD listings still misstate 22 s capability; verify firmware revisions before wiring high-voltage packs.[^16]
 7. **Plan controller integration.** VESC Bridge V2 is adding native CAN support for JBD/JK/ANT/Daly boards—map harnesses and firmware early so telemetry stays unified once the hardware ships.[^bridge]
 8. **Treat discharge-less monitor boards cautiously.** Jason’s 32 S-capable design drops discharge FETs entirely; keep downstream fuses/contactors because the BMS will not open on shorts.[^no-fet-smart]
+9. **Match warning thresholds to dash alerts.** Align ANT CellHighProtect/Recover with the dash’s low- and high-voltage warnings so nuisance trips reset exactly where riders already expect to recharge.[^ant-threshold]

 ## Regen & Current Budgeting
 - **Cap braking currents around the BMS charge envelope.** Community testing now caps regen near 120 A and keeps charge/discharge FETs closed so controllers ride through decel events instead of seeing open-circuit spikes.[^6]
+- **Plan for hard shutdowns on ANT trips.** ANT boards drop pack output entirely during over-voltage or high-current events; riders now stop a 16 S commuter near 2.9 V per cell to avoid the scooter going dark mid-ride.[^ant-cutoff]
 - **Treat BMS trips as design failures.** Flipsky 75100s and Wepoor power stages died instantly when the pack opened; prioritize parallel groups, pack cooling, and conservative regen so the BMS never has to intervene.[^6]
 - **Log trips before bypassing hardware.** One JK board saved a 20 s conversion by tripping at 60 A when the rider pushed 70 A battery; he’s redesigning the pack instead of defeating the protection.[^jk-trip]
 - **Oversize protection for big packs.** Large scooters are already paralleling multiple BMS boards or choosing 200 A-class ANT/JK units even for 70 A packs, proving that headroom beats marketing limits when chasing reliability.[^3][^22]